learning3d/assignment4/README.md

 However, real scenes are much more complex.
 For instance, the scene may comprise of thin structures that might be hard to model using isotropic Gaussians.
 Furthermore, the points that are used to initialize the means of the 3D Gaussians might be noisy (since the points themselves might be estimated using algorithms that might produce noisy/incorrect predictions).

 In this section, we will try training 3D Gaussians on harder data and initialization conditions.
 For this task, we will start with randomly initialized points for the 3D Gaussian means (which makes convergence hard).
-Also, we will use a scene that is more challenging than the toy cow data that you used for question 1.2.
+Also, we will use a scene that is more challenging than the toy truck data that you used for question 1.2.
 We will use the materials dataset from the NeRF synthetic dataset.
 While this dataset does not have thin structures, it has many objects in one scene.
 This makes convergence challenging due to the type of random intialization we do internally (we sample points from a single sphere centered at the origin).
 You can download the materials dataset from [here](https://drive.google.com/file/d/1v_0w1bx6m-SMZdqu3IFO71FEsu-VJJyb/view?usp=sharing).
 Unzip the materials dataset into the `./Q1/data` directory.

 You will have to complete the code in `train_harder_scene.py` for this question.
 You can start this question by reusing your solutions from question 1.2.
 But you may quickly realize that this may not give good results.
 Your task is to experiment with techniques to improve performance as much as possible.